difince/kubeflow-pipeline-development/kubeflow-pipeline-dev-instructions.md

 ```

 5. Hack so local code run as in-cluster

+5-A. Expose cluster services locally
+(in case Pipeline Standalone installation)
 > This need to be repeated after each computer and/or cluster restart
 ```bash

 # copy in-cluster service account at /var/run/secrets/kubernetes.io/serviceaccount to local dev
 sudo mkdir -p /var/run/secrets/kubernetes.io/serviceaccount